-At the Law Offices of James Scott Farrin, our Social Security Disability team has experience helping clients successfully appeal their denied claims.1 We understand how a disability can change everything, and we will fight to try to obtain the benefits you may deserve.
+At the Law Offices of James Scott Farrin, our Social Security Disability team has experience helping clients successfully appeal their denied claims.1 We understand how important a knowledgeable disability appeals lawyer is, and we will fight to try to obtain the benefits you may deserve.

 For most cases, it’s best to appeal the decision rather than start a new appeal for the following reasons:

 - The majority of first-time Social Security Disability claims are denied, so unless there is significant new information about your case, it may be likely that a new claim will also be denied.